pikipupiba/FrontOfHouseProductions/memory-bank/progress.md

 # Progress

-## Project Status: Initialization Phase
+## Project Status: Foundation Phase

-The Front of House Productions (FOHP) web application is currently in the **initialization phase**.
-We are setting up the project foundations, documentation, and preparing for development.
+The Front of House Productions (FOHP) web application has moved from the initialization phase to the **foundation phase**.
+We have established the core infrastructure with functioning hosting, authentication, and database components.
+A live version of the application is now available at https://front-of-house-productions.vercel.app/.

 ## What Works